 Other recommended train journeys in Peru

-In addition to trains to Machu Picchu, Peru’s first luxury sleeper train will be inaugurated in early May 2017.
-The Belmond Andean Explorer is a luxurious overnight train that will run from the city of Cusco to Puno on Lake Titicaca, and on to Arequipa, with all-inclusive meals and drinks, as well as a few stops and activities along the route.
+In addition to trains to Machu Picchu, Peru’s first luxury sleeper train, the Belmond Andean Explorer is a luxurious overnight train running from the city of Cusco to Puno on Lake Titicaca, and on to Arequipa.
+With one or two night itinerary options, the journey offers all-inclusive meals and drinks, as well as a few stops and activities along the route.

 Alternatively, there is a day train PeruRail Titicaca Train, which connects Cusco and Puno, offering a gourmet lunch and live entertainment along the way.